brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 I would've also loved to have a little more info on how knowing the input voltage values impacts resistor choice.
 Is it just calculating the current output from +/- 5V?

+### Output Volume Levels
+I wish a bit more info was given here to discuss why saw non-inverting amplifier was setup the way it is.
+I guess the resistors determine the gain it has?
+I also wish it talked a bit more on the 1k resistors for preventing short circuits?

 ## Questions
 ### Why are there different types of resistors?